meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Added ticker title and multiple other updates
+Data sanitization and other updates